Noongar language: Noongarpedia

 In 2015 Professor Len Collard from the School of Indigenous Studies at the University of Western Australia challenged the science behind the claim that it is an endangered language, citing the lack of rigour in the data.
 Collard began leading a project to create the "Noongarpedia", recording the language in a wiki format, allowing for expansion over time.
 The project is continuing as of April 2021, with the site growing in the Wikimedia Incubator.
 It is the first Wikipedia in an Aboriginal Australian language site, but it is intended to be bilingual, so as to be used as a teaching aid in schools.

 Language through the arts

 Singer-songwriter Gina Williams has promoted the use of the language through song, including lullabies for children and a translation of the song "Moon River".

 An adaption and translation of the Shakespearean tragedy Macbeth into Noongar was performed at the 2020 Perth Festival.
 The play, named Hecate, is produced by Yirra Yaakin Theatre Company with Bell Shakespeare, and performed by an all-Noongar cast.
 The play took years to translate, and has sparked wider interest in reviving the language.

-On July 2022, rock band King Gizzard & the Lizard Wizard released a special edition of their album Butterfly 3000 with all its 10 songs translated into Noongar by Merinda Hansen and Lois Spehn-Jackson; all proceedings of this edition are donated to the Langford Aboriginal Association.
+In July 2022, rock band King Gizzard & the Lizard Wizard released a special edition of their album Butterfly 3000 with all its 10 songs translated into Noongar by Merinda Hansen and Lois Spehn-Jackson; all proceedings of this edition are donated to the Langford Aboriginal Association.